Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/animalProduct.md

 Sets how much 'wear' the animal will take from the event
 ```

+- `void setFluidProduct(FluidStackJS var0)`

+  Parameters:
-- `FluidStackJS getFluidProduct()`
+  - var0: FluidStackJS

 ```
-Returns the fluid product of the event, may be empty if the product is an item
+Sets the fluid product, attempting to use this on an event originally producing an item will void the product
 ```

 - `void setItemProduct(ItemStack var0)`